 Supraglottic Airway Devices

-Supraglottic airway devices target the upper airway.
-These devices open the upper airway to allow for unobstructed ventilation.
+Supraglottic airway devices open the upper airway to allow for unobstructed ventilation.
 They may also replace some other airway management devices.
-According to research published in 2014, supraglottic airway devices successfully provide rescue ventilation in more than 90 percent of patients for whom tracheal intubation and mask ventilation are impossible.
+According to research, supraglottic airway devices successfully provide rescue ventilation in more than 90% of patients for whom tracheal intubation and mask ventilation are impossible.
 Though effective, these devices may also increase the risk of airway damage and pulmonary aspiration.
-These risks may increase in severely obese patients.
+It’s important to not that these risks may increase in severely obese patients.

 Tracheal intubation uses a wide range of devices to insert a tube into the airway through the throat.
 The tube often provides life-saving ventilation, but can also be used to clear the airway or even to deliver medication, particularly in a hospital setting.
 The wrong technique can injure the airway or increase the risk of aspiration, so the right equipment and a clear understanding of airway anatomy are both of critical importance.
 It’s possible to intubate a patient with a wide range of devices.
 Intubation typically also requires the use of airway clearance devices such as portable or wall-mounted suction machines.